terra-campaigns/arrival/chapters/chap019.md

 - After Gellert’s proposal, raise your hand with all five fingers extended.
 Slowly lower one finger at a time where all players can see the countdown.
 If you reach zero before characters clearly agree to Gellert’s terms, wave your hand in a motion of dismissal.
 The characters are instantly teleported away - **teleported to a room 503 without the furnishings**
 - **Final encounter:** they’ll infuriate him by killing the voidling on Level 6 and destroying the sphere of annihilation.
 If the latter happens, they won’t need to attack Gellert; he ambushes them when they return to the Black River.
 Gellert doesn’t pursue characters if they retreat to the howling halls or escape up to the bat caverns
 - Look at room 503 [holzanderCastleL5](holzanderCastleL5.md)

-**Fight with [Imortra](../npcs/Imortra.md)'s people**
-- Each Derro faction roll a reacion.
-8 or more they join the fight.
-- If deepfolk are brought down they will join the fight with high morale.
-- Characters are not supposed to be killed, they are required.
-- After the fight, if characters loose, they are subject to experiments: Metamorphica 222 Test subjects (we roll together).

 > [!info] [Information pool](arrival/_informationPool.md)